knative/docs/docs/bookstore/extra-challenge/README.md

 **Steps**

 1. Create a new event type for comment deletion.
-2. Set up a trigger to listen for deletion events.
+2. Set up a Trigger to listen for deletion events.
 3. Implement a function in the node-server to handle the deletion and update the database.

-**What You Will Learn:**
+**What You will Learn:**

 - Creating and handling new event types.
-- Setting up triggers for specific events.
+- Setting up Triggers for specific events.
 - Performing database operations based on events.

 **Estimated Time**